rte-france/Grid2Op/docs/grid_graph.rst

 - changing the "topology" of some substations, which consists in merging or splitting buses at some substations
 - changing the amount of power some storage units produce / absorb
 - changing the production setpoint of the generators (aka redispatching or curtailment)
+- producing or absorbing power from storage units.

 For more information, technical details are provided in page :ref:`action-module`